Lee Elder, 1st Black golfer to play Masters, dies at age 87

 But Elder was deeply moved just to be in their company at such a hallowed spot.

+Past Masters champions Bubba Watson and Phil Mickelson, both in their green jackets, made sure they were there for the ceremony.
+So was Cameron Champ, one of four players of Black heritage on the PGA Tour.

-“It’s a great honor, and I cherish it very much, and I will always cherish it,” he said.
+“It’s a great honor, and I cherish it very much, and I will always cherish it,” Elder said.

 Added Nicklaus, “It was long overdue.”